DC residents fulfill all of the obligations of US citizenship and yet are denied representation.

 - Ratified a State Constitution.

-- Established new state boundaries, which would preserve a smaller federal district required by the Constitution.
+- Established new state boundaries, which would preserve a smaller federal district required by the Constitution (see image and PDF below)

 - Committed to a republican form of government that is representative, with elected officials including the election of United States Senators and Representatives on equal footing with the other states in the Union.